Temporomandibular Joint Disorders

 Jaw pain can affect one or both sides of the face, with symptoms including:

-- Lock jaw while the mouth is open or close
+- Locking of the jaw while the mouth is open or closed

 - Headaches or toothaches